-I have seen so many companies adapting to the new way of managing queues but mostly it have been firms like banks, telecoms, airports, etc. Never in my craziest imaginations had I imagined Disney adapting to a Queue Management Solution and believe me when I say craziest imagination I mean imagining butts in place of faces and vice versa.
+I have seen so many companies adapting to the new way of managing queues but mostly it has firms like banks, telecoms, airports, etc. Never in my craziest imaginations had I imagined Disney adapting to a Queue Management Solution.
+But what else can you do when you have huge queues and you care about your customer experience?

 Other than one announcement, that too a year ago, The Mouse has been pretty hush about their plans.
 This has left room for extensive speculation that one would usually associate with just how sharp the screen of the next iPhone would be.
 Disney is trying to go big in today’s moving forward world but they have to be careful as if they are not perfect in deployment, this can be a major fail for them.